contentauth/c2patool/README.md

 export C2PATOOL_TRUST_CONFIG='https://contentcredentials.org/trust/store.cfg'
 ```

-**Note:** Setting these variables will make several HTTP requests each time `c2patool` is called.
-As these lists may change without notice (with the allowed list changing quite frequently) this may be desired to stay in sync with what is displayed on the Verify site.
-However, if working with bulk operations, you may want to locally cache these files to avoid an abundance of network calls.
+**Note:** Setting these variables will make several HTTP requests each time C2PA Tool runs.
+Since these lists may change without notice (and the allowed list may change quite frequently) you may want to check these lists frequently to stay in sync with the Verify site.
+However, if working with bulk operations, you may want to locally cache these files to avoid a large number of network calls that might affect performance.

 You can then run: